tc39/proposal-pattern-matching/README.md

 (Regexes are a major motivator for the
-[custom matcher protocol](#custom-matcher-protocol) ― while we could treat them as a special case, they're just ordinary objects.
+[custom matcher protocol](#custom-matcher-protocol) ― while we could treat them as a special case, they’re just ordinary objects.
 If they can be used as a [pattern](#regex-pattern), then userland objects should be able to do this as well.)